 - Increasing hours open;

-This award is given by the FLLS Board of Trustees to a trustee of a member library for significant contribution to the improvement or development of library service in their community.
+Trustee of the Year: This award is given to a trustee of a member library for significant contribution to the improvement or development of library service in their community.
 Achievements should exceed normal expectations of trustees.
 Activities that qualify might include but are not limited to the following:

 - Acting as an advocate for the library with community leaders and governments;